styfle/awesome-desktop-js/README.md

 ### Web

-* [Neutralino](https://github.com/neutralinojs/neutralinojs) - a runtime to build desktop apps using the system's own web browser (Windows, macOS and Linux)
+* [Neutralino](https://github.com/neutralinojs/neutralinojs) - a runtime to build desktop apps using the system's own web browser (Windows, macOS, Linux)
-* [Electrino](https://github.com/pojala/electrino) - a runtime to build desktop apps using the system's own web browser (Mac OS only)
+* [Electrino](https://github.com/pojala/electrino) - a runtime to build desktop apps using the system's own web browser (macOS only)
-* [Quark Shell](https://github.com/HackPlan/quark-shell-mac) - a runtime to build desktop apps using the system's own web browser (Mac OS only)
+* [Quark Shell](https://github.com/HackPlan/quark-shell-mac) - a runtime to build desktop apps using the system's own web browser (macOS only)
 * [Quark](https://github.com/jscherer92/Quark) - a runtime to build desktop apps using the system's own web browser (Windows only)
 * [carlo](https://github.com/GoogleChromeLabs/carlo) - a runtime to build desktop apps using the system's installed version of Google Chrome
-* [stain](https://github.com/cztomsik/stain) - build desktop apps with react-native API, render them on GPU using [Servo  WebRender](https://github.com/servo/webrender) (Linux and MacOS Only)
+* [stain](https://github.com/cztomsik/stain) - build desktop apps with react-native API, render them on GPU using [Servo  WebRender](https://github.com/servo/webrender) (Linux and macOS)
-* [DeskGap](https://github.com/patr0nus/DeskGap) - a runtime to build desktop apps using Node.js and the system's own web browser (Mac OS 10.10+, Windows 1809+ and Ubuntu 16.04+)
+* [DeskGap](https://github.com/patr0nus/DeskGap) - a runtime to build desktop apps using Node.js and the system's own web browser (macOS 10.10+, Windows 1809+ and Ubuntu 16.04+)

 ### LibUI